jbhopkins/bioxtasraw/docs/source/tutorial/s1_guinier.rst

         or an estimated uncertainty in |Rg| and I(0) based on variation of the selected interval start and end points.

 #.
-Click the “OK” button to keep the results.
+Click the "OK" button to keep the results.

     *   *Checkpoint:* If you now select the GI scattering profile, in the information panel at the top you should see the |Rg| and I(0) that you just found.

-    *   *Note:* Clicking the “Cancel button will discard the results.
+    *   *Note:* Clicking the "Cancel" button will discard the results.

 #.
 Repeat the Guinier analysis for lysozyme.